An exotic flavour from the nineteenth century

 Cookery and confectionary from John Conrade Cooke

 The recipe we used at Ivan Day’s is from an English cookery book from 1824, Cookery and confectionary.
-About the author, John Conrade Cooke, I know practically nothing.
-To be perfectly honest, I didn’t research it very thoroughly.
+About the author, John Conrade Cooke, little is known.
 But I did find a favourable review from April 1825 in The Monthly Critical Gazette (p.469).
 Cooke’s book was considered innovating because it provided exact amounts and preparation time in the recipes.
 This was often lacking in older cookery books.
-Nowadays however, people start to panic when they have to rely on their own insight and expertise.
-And still, Cooke could be rather vague.
+Nowadays however, people start to panic whenever they are expected to rely on their own insight and expertise.
+And even though he provides some exact measurements and preparation times, Cooke could still be rather vague.
 For example: the recipe for ‘Tamarind cream ice’ calls for “three spoonfuls of syrup”.
 How large are these spoons?
 I guess pretty large, because otherwise the ice cream is simply too tart to enjoy.

 Exotic flavours in the eighteenth and nineteenth centuries